660104A 4th January: London, unidentifeid

 Note: Broadcast live by Hawaiian radio (K-POI).

-- interview with MJ & KR by phone call (transmitted on the same
+- phone-interview with MJ & KR (transmitted on the same day)

-Note: The interview with KR was broadcast on the 15th August.
+- phone-interview with KR (broadcast on the 15th August)

 Sound engineer: Dave Hassinger.